OgreCodes/DjangoPython3.Docker/README.md

         }
     }

+Now bring the complete docker/ MySQL environment up:

+    $ docker-compose up

+On first start, MySQL takes a bit longer to start because it's creating the database structure.

 ### Creating the Initial Migration

-Bring the complete docker environment up:

-    $ docker-compose up

 Docker is still in the foreground so fire up another terminal and check to see if everything is connected properly by running the initial django migrations: